ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Issuer:

-: the originator of named Statements, which are signed into Claims submitted to a Transparency Service for registration.
+: creator of Claims submitted to a Transparency Service for Registration.
 The Issuer may be the owner or author of the Artifact, or a completely independent third party.

 Envelope: